Wakamesky/baremetal_raspi/README.md

 This repository is consisted of following branches.

 master : This is vital for going work for latters' programs.
+But these files are also in others branch.
 (Needed for correct now)

 led_blink : Just blinking green LED on the Raspberry Pi.